vamsi-bhavani/vb-aws-course/7. AWS Elastic Load Balancing (ELB)/README.md

 ### Benefits of AWS Network Load Balancer (NLB)

-* Works at Transport Layer (Layer 4): Operates at Layer 4 and routes traffic based on TCP, UDP, and TLS connections.
+* **Works at Transport Layer (Layer 4):** Operates at Layer 4 and routes traffic based on TCP, UDP, and TLS connections.

-* High Throughput: Handles millions of requests per second with ultra-low latency and high performance.
+* **High Throughput:** Handles millions of requests per second with ultra-low latency and high performance.

-* Static IP: Provides a static IP address for each Availability Zone, making integration with external systems easier.
+* **Static IP:** Provides a static IP address for each Availability Zone, making integration with external systems easier.

-* TLS Termination: Supports TLS termination to handle secure encrypted traffic efficiently.
+* **TLS Termination:** Supports TLS termination to handle secure encrypted traffic efficiently.

-* Target Group Support: Routes traffic to targets using IP addresses, EC2 instances, or ports for flexible backend management.
+* **Target Group Support:** Routes traffic to targets using IP addresses, EC2 instances, or ports for flexible backend management.

-* Health Checks: Continuously checks target health and sends traffic only to healthy targets.
+* **Health Checks:** Continuously checks target health and sends traffic only to healthy targets.

-* Better for Real-Time Applications: Ideal for gaming, IoT, video streaming, and high-performance applications requiring fast response.
+* **Better for Real-Time Applications:** Ideal for gaming, IoT, video streaming, and high-performance applications requiring fast response.

-* Preserves Source IP: Maintains the original client IP address, useful for security and application logging.

-* Highly Scalable: Automatically scales to handle sudden and large traffic spikes without performance issues.
+* **Highly Scalable:** Automatically scales to handle sudden and large traffic spikes without performance issues.

-* Supports Multi-Protocol Traffic: Can handle both TCP and UDP traffic efficiently.
+* **Supports Multi-Protocol Traffic:** Can handle both TCP and UDP traffic efficiently.
 ----
 ### Lab Session - Creation of an AWS Network Load Balancer